 Compatibility and Other Considerations

-The VeriMark is compatible with all recent iterations of Windows, including 10, 8.1, and 7.
+The VeriMark IT is compatible with all recent iterations of Windows, including 10, 8.1, and 7.
 Kensington includes a 2-year warranty, as well as a 90-day money back guarantee if you’re not satisfied with their reader.
-Unfortunately, it isn’t compatible with Mac OS, but it’s fully compatible with Windows Hello.
+Unfortunately, it isn’t compatible with Mac OS or Chrome, but it’s fully compatible with Windows Hello and U2F applications.

 Choosing Between Three Secure Fingerprint Readers

 If you’re tired of typing in passwords and you want to one-finger access to your programs, then the Verifi P2000 is a great choice.
 Provided that you’re using a modern version of Windows, you should find no issues with support.
 It provides more accuracy than an ordinary person needs, but stops short of providing the protection necessary for a government lab.

 But optical scanners aren’t going to work in every circumstance.
 For environments where optical scanners aren’t going to cut it, the Verifi P5100 is a great pick.
 Even if you were open to the idea of choosing an optical scanner, the P5100 is generally more convenient to use because you don’t have to swipe your finger to login.
 The P5100 also has much better driver support than the P2000, ensuring you’ll continue to have this reader work well through future Windows updates.